wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-manage-workspaces-power-bi/includes/3-monitor-usage-performance.md

-Knowing how your workspace is being used and is performing is crucial because it:
+Knowing about the usage and performance of your workspace is crucial because it:

 - Focuses your efforts for improvement.
 If you know the areas that experience the least performance, you can concentrate your efforts for improvement in those areas.